fuzzymfx/fuzzymfx.github.io/content/current.md

 Coming onto `Dough`: a rich, modular, and customisable content generator, crafted in Rust; [here's everything](https://anubhavp.dev/blog/dough.html) that you need to know about dough.
 This is a breakdown of the tasks I was working on:

+v2:

+- Improving the rendering engine:
+  - ~~Add a refresh feature while rendering slides~~
+    - Hot Module Reload( FIX )
+  - ~~Add support for rendering **nested syntax**~~
+  - Add a support for maximum width and height of the terminal.
+Write a word wrapper.
+  - Address the color storage issue for multiline elements, ensuring ANSI escape sequences are properly stripped: Refine color correction post-alignment for a seamless visual experience.
+  - Enhance rendering for complex markdown elements like links within headings or lists.
-- Rendering Engine
+    - ~~lists.~~
-  - ~~Color coding elements~~
+    - blockquotes.
+  - Provide comprehensive support for common Markdown elements.
-  - ~~Fixed bounding box dimensions to standardize the rendering area~~
+    - ~~Improve the rendering of thematic breaks~~
-  - Render most common markdown syntaxes
-    - ~~The primary issue here is **rendering nested syntax**, lists, blockquotes, etc. The current implementation is stateless and thus doesn't pertain to any information about the previous element.
-My main focus is figuring out a way to implement this.~~
-    - ~~Improve the design of the rendering engine~~
+  - ~~Improve the design language.~~
-  - ~~Custom alignment implementation~~
-    - ~~Text alignment~~
-    - ~~Presentation alignment~~
+  - Image support for terminals with image capabilities is pending. *(Kitty, iTerm2, etc.)*
+- ~~Syntax Highlighting in code blocks~~
+  - ~~Improve the performance of syntax highlighting.
+The current implementation is CPU intensive.
+Use a different library for syntax highlighting, or parallel threads to improve performance.~~
+- ~~Custom text alignment: A regex match for individual text alignment~~
-    - (Extra) Improve the alignment system: Add support for group text alignments
+  - Improve the alignment of segments of text.
-  - ~~Custom scrolling mechanism for more granular control~~

-- ~~Templating Engine~~
-  - ~~Optional conf file to specify colors for a template~~
-- ~~Improving accessibility, readability, and usability~~
+- Implement running code blocks on separate threads and displaying results in the current console.

 I am done with most of what I had planned for Dough.
 Check out the entire [TODO list here](https://github.com/fuzzymfx/dough/blob/main/README.md#contributing).
 I will be picking up a few of the tasks from the list and will finish them off before handing this out to the community.
-The important ones, involving the rendering engine, nested syntax, multi-line syntax, etc. are still pending.
+The important ones, involving the hot reload, parallele thread spawing with code running, and multi-line syntax, etc. are still pending.
 I would want people to contribute to the ones pending, thus making this a more robust open-source project.

 Meanwhile, I stumbled upon [Substack](https://substack.com/), a platform for independent writers.
 I will be writing on substack as well.
 This **does not change** the fact that this will still be my primary blog.